JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 ### Target shortcuts

 Some native targets are often created together and use the same sources.
-For example building for iOS device and simulator is represented by different targets (`iosArm64` and `iosX64` respectively) but usually a source code for device and simulator doesn't differ.
-A canonical way to express such shared code in the multiplatform project model is to create an intermediate source set `iosMain` and configure links between it and platform source sets:
+For example, building for an iOS device and a simulator is represented by different targets (`iosArm64` and `iosX64` respectively) but their source codes are usually the same.
+A canonical way to express such shared code in the multiplatform project model is creating an intermediate source set (`iosMain`) and configuring links between it and the platform source sets:

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode='groovy'>